 Ensuring legal compliance when using algorithmic systems requires correct qualification of in-scope systems and correct risks categorization.
 AI AQT consists of dynamic questionnaires that help with:

-1 – Identification: AI systems, solely automated decision-making and high-impact algorithms.
+Identification: AI systems, GDPR (profiling and solely automated decision-making) and high-impact algorithms.

-2 – Risk classification: Prohibited AI systems, high risk AI systems, additional transparency requirements and General Purpose AI (GPAI) models.
+Risk category: Prohibited and high risk AI systems, transparency requirements for certain AI systems.

-The tool is developed open-source and can be used for free within your organization for AI governance.
-All outcomes of the questionnaires are shown in the figure below.
+AI AQT is developed open-source and can be used for free within your under the EUPL-1.2 license.
+All outcomes of the tool are shown in the below figure.
 The flowcharts of the questionnaires can also be found below.

 Applying legal definitions in practice raises difficult questions.
 For example: What features distinguish AI from other algoritmic systems?
 And what criteria determine the risk category of an AI system?
 Standardized questionnaires can help govern algorithms efficiently.
 Questionnaires can be shared across the entire organization and can be processed centrally.
 AI AQT provides a clear and user-friendly approach and serves as a building block for compliance.
 Identification and risk classification are relevant not only in the context of the AI Act, but also in relation to the GDPR and additional policy instruments, such as the Algorithm Register Guidelines of the Dutch government.